AcademySoftwareFoundation/OpenTimelineIO/docs/tutorials/otio-serialized-schema.md

 *documentation*:

 ```
-Describes a single stream available within a media reference, such as a video track, audio channel,
+Describes a single media stream provided within a source media.
+A media stream is the smallest unit
-or camera view.
-The name field MAY be any descriptive string intended for human consumption,
-analogous to the name on a Clip or Marker.
+of temporal media, such as a single eye's video, an isolated audio channel, or a camera view within
+a 3D scene.
+StreamAddress provides a mechanism for addressing a specific stream within a media
+container.
 ```

 parameters: